lch99310/chunghao_lee/content/posts/Beyond the Model: The Invisible Moat of AI Infrastructure & Data Center/index.md

 ---

 ### II.
-Upstream Infrastructure: Mineral and Geopolitical Risks
+Upstream Infrastructure: Supply Chain and Geopolitical Risks

 Building a data center relies heavily on critical metals: copper (cooling and wiring, ~25% of hardware material costs), aluminum (racks and casings, 15%), silicon (chips and solar panels, 15%), and various rare earth elements.